By Mariia Kislitsyna Updated on February 17, 2022

 It is one of the most common complaints that fair housing enforcement agencies have to deal with.
 The situation may get even more complicated if the members of one protected class receive their maintenance requests service faster than members of another protected class.

 Thus, avoid any semblance of “playing favorites” by establishing a clear maintenance response policy and respond to maintenance requests in a formal and orderly fashion.
 Additionally, always document all of those instances, keep on file work requests and maintenance actions, for the duration of the lease.

 “Kids are not allowed to play ball in the yard”.
 It may sound perfectly fine for you since you are a concern for the well-being of neighbor’s windows.
-However, it can get you in a trouble.
+However, it can get you in trouble.
 It is unlawful to administer households without children differently than households with children.
 The house rule stated here would be perfectly tolerable if reworded this way: “No playing ball in the yard.”

 A “No Smoking” rule is a valid business reason since smoking may cause fire and damage, as well as an unpleasant smell on the property.
 Keep in mind, you cannot deny an applicant for being a smoker, without explicitly stating it in your documentation and banning all smokers altogether.

 Federally mandated requirement aside, your application requirements can be whatever you want.
 Just make sure that all applicants are treated equally and your choice rests on legitimate professional reasons.